csfore/gentodo/README.md

 2. Create a virtual environment with `python -m venv .venv`
 3. Source the environment with `. .venv/bin/activate`
 4. Use pip to build it with `pip install -e .`
-5. In .venv/bin there should now be an executable called `gentodo`
+5. In `.venv/bin` there should now be an executable called `gentodo` and any changes in `src/gentodo` will be reflected in this executable.

 ## Installing

 ### Gentoo

 1. Put the ebuild into your local repository
-2. In `package.accept_keywords` put `app-misc/gentodo **`
+2. In `package.accept_keywords` put `app-misc/gentodo ~amd64`
-3. `emerge -av gentodo::local` or `ebuild ./gentodo-9999.ebuild clean install merge`
+3. `emerge -av gentodo::local` or `ebuild ./gentodo-[latest-version].ebuild clean install merge`

 That's it!
-Gentodo will update automagically now since it is a git ebuild.

 ### Other